 I like this explanation a little more because funnel sections often describe the four types of content that will serve as catalysts throughout the buyer’s journey.

 Before people hit the funnel — let’s call them “out of funnel” or OOFU (I’m creative, I know) — they are oblivious, completely unaware of the problem.
 At TOFU, they are now aware of it.
 At MOFU, they are aware of the solution, too.
 And at BOFU, they are now product or service aware.

-Therefore, the goal of your content should be to take your audience from being unaware of the problem (oblivious) to buying the solution (hurting).
-Or more specifically, to take them from unaware to problem aware, to solution aware, and eventually to product aware.
+Therefore, the goal of your content should be to take your audience from being unaware of the problem (i.e., they’re oblivious) to being fully aware and in need of the solution (i.e., they’re hurting).
+To take them from unaware, to problem aware, to solution aware, and eventually to product aware.